auto-s2/security-risk-assessment/Readme.md

 The repository consists of the following folders:

 - `aas_examples` contains Asset Administration Shells (AASs) acting as the basis for three test cases as well as AASs with Submodel Templates relating to the implementation
-- `doc` contains additional documentation documents
+- `doc` contains additional documentation including figures of the used AASs, the overall process, and the provided test cases
 - `knowledge` contains files with the formalized expert knowledge for the automated risk assessment
 - `src` contains the program code of the prototypical implementation